GraphQL Tools

 - Enter the GraphQL endpoint URL

-- Define input parameters that map to GraphQL variables
+- Define input parameters — these map to GraphQL variables via

 Via the API